From £35,48510

 Models Power From

-Skoda still offers an extensive range for the Superb in the UK.
-There are currently two petrol engines, two diesels and a plug-in hybrid to choose from, with a third petrol coming later this year.
+Skoda still offers a quite extensive engine and derivative range for the Superb in the UK.
+There are currently three petrol options, two diesels and a plug-in hybrid to choose from; although the iV PHEV can only be had if you go for an estate body, and the VW Group's higher-output 'eHybrid' powertrain isn't offered at all.

 Advertisement